deislabs/deislabs.io/content/posts/docker-mixin-blog-post.md

       container: dockermixin
 ```

-Now we will go through an example of how you can incorporate and build your own Docker image and then push it to a registry.
+Now, we will go through an example of how you can incorporate and build your own Docker image and then push it to a registry on Docker hub.
 First, you will need to create a Dockerfile.
 For example, here is a simple Dockerfile called Dockerfile-cookies.
 ```
 FROM debian:stretch

 CMD ["echo", "Everyone loves cookies"]
 ```
 To build an image from this Dockerfile, you can use the code below and specify the name of your file and the tag you want.
+We created our Dockerfile in the same directory as the bundle.
+If you wish to create it somewhere else, you can specify the path to the file as an additional parameter under build.
+The default path is the current directory.
 If you want to push your image to a registry, you can add the code to login to Docker and then push the image.
 ```
 install:
 - docker: